 As noted in the 2019 AUAR, the water supply for the development will be obtained from the municipal water supply system operated by Saint Paul Regional Water Services (SPRWS).
 The 2023 Development Scenario will require 829,000 gallons per day.
-SPRWS infrastructure has existing capacity to supply this development scenario.
+SPRWS infrastructure has existing and future capacity to supply this development scenario (see Table 4).